bshepherdson/tcforth/DESIGN.md

 The goals of this version are to be as abstracted/flexible as possible:
 - Easy to port between machines
-- ITC, DTC, STC all with minimal porting
+- ITC, DTC, STC all with minimal porting of most of the Forth words.

 ## Metacompiling

 Metacompiling uses a *Host* Forth system (eg. Gforth on your x86_64 laptop) to build an application for a *Target* machine, by running normal-looking Forth code.
-That is, it contains colon definitions and `CREATE foo 64 cells allot` and `: defining-word CREATE foo , DOES> @ 1+ ;` all the other magic you do in Forth code.
+That is, it contains colon definitions and `CREATE foo 64 cells allot` and `: defining-word CREATE foo , DOES> @ 1+ ;` and all the other magic you do in Forth code.

 The trick is that by cleverly juggling the search order and compilation wordlist, the metacompiler can run through Forth code written for the target,